Ellsworth gets started. Our town began in

 settlement called Callanan.

-Callanan seems to be improving some this
+Callanan seems to be improving

 to the exact location of the Toledo & Northwestern R.R. line through